LivePersonInc/developer-center/pages/documents/consumer experience/CoAppAndroid-sdk/LiveEngage Configuration/Account-Settings.md

 ### Invitation Options
 The settings you chose in **User Profiles** will be reflected in all of your account's **Messaging conversations** (not Chat).
-Depending on the features you enabled, you will see something like below:
+Depending on the features you enabled, you will see something similar to below:

   ![Conversation Features](img/le_conv_features.png)